 - English Golden Retriever and Poodle.

-- Of all the types of Goldendoodles this is the most known and is a mix of Golden Retriever and Poodle
+- The most known and is a mix of Golden Retriever and Poodle

 - Labrador Retriever and Poodle (Learn about Labradoodle vs Goldendoodle)

 - This is one of the unique types of Goldendoodles which is a mix of Golden Retriever and Poodle and then Labradoodle which is Labrador Retriever and Poodle.
 This is a two generation blend.

 - Golden Retriever for the mother dog and then miniature Poodle for Sire.
 This is another two generation blend.

 - English Golden Retriever which give the wider Teddy Bear face and Poodle.

 - The Schnauzer with wide Teddy Bear face and Poodle creates another of the unique types of Goldendoodles.

 So you can see here there are quite a few options that can result in many different looks to this dog breed based on the various types of Goldendoodles out there.